Señorita Panamá 1993

-Señorita Panamá 1993, the 11th Señorita Panamá pageant, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama city, Panama, September 1993, after weeks of events.
+Señorita Panamá 1993, the 11th Señorita Panamá pageant, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama City, Panama, September 1993, after weeks of events.
 The winner of the pageant was María Sofía Velásquez.

-The pageant was broadcast live on RPC Panamá.
+The pageant was broadcast live on RPC Televisión.
 About 15 contestants from all over Panamá competed for the prestigious crown.
-At the conclusion of the final night of competition, outgoing titleholder Giselle González crowned María Sofía Velásquez Jaimes-Freyre as the new Señorita Panamá.
+At the conclusion of the final night of competition, outgoing titleholder Giselle González crowned María Sofía Velásquez as the new Señorita Panamá.

 Velásquez compete in the 43rd edition of the Miss Universe 1994 pageant, was held Plenary Hall of the Philippine International Convention Center, in Manila, Philippines on May 20, 1994.

 Final result

 Contestants

 These are the competitors who have been selected this year.